-Elisabeth Hendrickson, 2010 winner of the Gordon Pask award, talks about the collaborative nature of the agile community and how it has changed the nature of work in organisations large and small.
-She reflects on how the community has changed over the years and become more and more inclusive, and invites one and all to join the conversation and contribute to the changes happening in the workplace.
+Elisabeth Hendrickson talks about the inclusive and collaborative nature of the agile community and how it has changed the nature of work in organisations large and small.
+1

 AgileJapan held it's third incarnation this year in Tokyo.
 Linda Rising was the keynote speaker and her words of encouragement for Japan echoed those felt by the rest of the world.
 1